London Summer Program

 Q. Does Southwestern provide international medical insurance to enrolled students for this program?

 A. Yes.
-As part of the program fee, you will be enrolled in a blanket international insurance policy with On Call International.
-You will be covered for medical emergencies, including medical evacuation or repatriation expenses, should it become necessary.
+As part of your tuition, you will be enrolled in a blanket international insurance policy with On Call International.
+You will be covered for medical emergencies, including coverage for medical evacuation or repatriation expenses, should it become necessary.

 Q. Will the grades transfer as pass/fail or letter grades?